fix8mt/conjure_enum/reference/source_location.md

 # What is this?
 This page shows the output of the included program [`srcloctest`](https://github.com/fix8mt/conjure_enum/blob/master/examples/srcloctest.cpp) from different compilers.
-There are eight different sets of tests for each compiler. `conjure_enum` and `conjure_type` use this information to inform the parsing algorithm that extracts the enum and type info.
+There are eight different sets of tests for each compiler - `conjure_enum` and `conjure_type` use this information to inform the parsing algorithm to extract enum and type info.
 For most compilers, there will be few if any differences between compiler versions - certainly few that impact `conjure_enum` - however there have been a couple of changes with earlier releases.
-Since `std::source_location` is entirely implementation dependent, future changes may occur.
+Since the output of `std::source_location` is entirely implementation dependent, future changes may occur.

 ## Want to add your compiler to this list?